IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

-# Gaussian Quantum Information Toolbox for Linear Optomechanics
+# Quantum Open Dynamics and Gaussian Information : Linear Optomechanics

 This is a MATLAB Toolbox for numerical simulation of

- 1. Quantum Information with gaussian states;
- 2. Time evolution of linear quantum optomechanical systems in gaussian states following an open quantum dynamics.
+ 1. Time evolution of linear quantum optomechanical systems in gaussian states following an open quantum dynamics;

-The numerical Gaussian Quantum Information portion only assumes the user can externally calculate the mean values of the quadratures and the covariance matrix of the multipartite gaussian state.
-For the full description and notation used for gaussian quantum states, please refere to [[Rev. Mod.
-Phys.
-84, 621]](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.621).
+ 2. Quantum informational measures for gaussian states;

-The numerical time evolution portion simulates N bosonic modes (particles) interacting with a single common bosonic mode (optical cavity eletromagnetic field).
+The numerical time evolution portion of this toolbox simulates N bosonic modes (particles) interacting with a single common bosonic mode (optical cavity eletromagnetic field).
 The Hamiltonian that describes this interaction is

 ![equation](https://latex.codecogs.com/gif.latex?%5Chat%7BH%7D%20%3D%20%5Chbar%5CDelta%20%5Chat%7Ba%7D%5E%5Cdagger%5Chat%7Ba%7D%20&plus;%20%5Csum_%7Bj%3D1%7D%5E%7BN%7D%20%5Chbar%5Comega_j%20%5Chat%7Bb%7D_j%5E%5Cdagger%5Chat%7Bb%7D_j%20&plus;%20%5Csum_%7Bj%3D1%7D%5E%7BN%7D%20%5Chbar%20g_j%28%5Chat%7Ba%7D%5E%5Cdagger%20&plus;%20%5Chat%7Ba%7D%29%28%5Chat%7Bb%7D_j%5E%5Cdagger%20&plus;%20%5Chat%7Bb%7D_j%29%20%5C%2C%20%2C)

 where ![equation](https://latex.codecogs.com/gif.latex?%5Chat%7Ba%7D) (![equation](https://latex.codecogs.com/gif.latex?%5Chat%7Ba%7D%5E%5Cdagger)) is the annihilation (creation) operator for the cavity field with natural frequency ![equation](https://latex.codecogs.com/gif.latex?%5CDelta); ![equation](https://latex.codecogs.com/gif.latex?%5Chat%7Bb%7D_j) ![equation](https://latex.codecogs.com/gif.latex?%5Cbig%28%5Chat%7Bb%7D_j%5E%5Cdagger%5Cbig%29) is the annihilation (creation) operator for the j-th particle each with natural frequency ![equation](https://latex.codecogs.com/gif.latex?%5Comega_j), and ![equation](https://latex.codecogs.com/gif.latex?g_j) is the coupling strength of the interaction.

 Initially, the particles are assumed to be each in a thermal state and the cavity field in a vacuum state.
-As this Hamiltonian preserves their gaussianity, this toolbox focus on the time evolution of the expected values of the quadratures and the covariance matrix.
-The open quantum dynamics is modelled by a set of quantum Langevin equations for the quadratures and a Lyapunov equation for the covariance matrix.

-For the full description of the open quantum dynamics, please refer to [[arxiv:2006.02455]](https://arxiv.org/abs/2006.02455).
+In a latter version, the initial state will be an extra parameter allowing for any gaussian state.
+As the above Hamiltonian preserves the gaussianity of the initial state, this toolbox focus on the time evolution of the expected values of the quadratures, through a set of quantum Langevin equations, and of the covariance matrix, through a Lyapunov equation.
+For the full description of the open quantum dynamics, please refer to "Coherent Scattering-mediated correlations between levitated nanospheres" (TBA).

+In regards to the numerical Gaussian Quantum Information portion of this toolbox, given a gaussian state's expected quadratures and/or covariance matrix, it calculates:
+Its wigner function, von Neumann entropy, logarithmic negaitivy, mutual information, its covariance matrix's symplectic_eigenvalues and single mode partitions and bipartitions.
+Given two arbitrary gaussian states, it also computes it quantum fidelity.
+For the full description and notation used for gaussian quantum states, please refere to [[Rev. Mod.
+Phys.
+84, 621]](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.621).
+For the quantum fidelity, see [[Phys.
+Rev. Lett.
+115, 260501]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.260501).

 ## Installation